-Torts II This course introduces students to theories of products liability, including recovery based on theories of product defect, breach of warranty, and negligence.
-Students will also learn the elements of, and defenses to, various torts such as those related to nuisance, defamation, privacy, misrepresentation, and interference with advantageous relationships.
-Prerequisites: Torts I. 3 Trial Practice 3 This course provides a survey of trial practice.
-Students will explore the progression of a case at the 3 trial level by learning procedures and strategies through a combination of lectures, practice, and culminating in a mock trial on the final evening.
+This course provides a survey of trial practice.
+Students will explore the progression of a case at the trial level by learning procedures and strategies through a combination of lectures, practice, and culminating in a mock trial on the final evening.
 Students will learn to draft opening statements, closing statements, questions for direct examination and cross-examination that they will use during their final.

-Competency Training : Teaches and develops those skills needed by a licensed attorney to practice law in an ethical and competent manner.
-Practical Skills : Legal Research, Drafting Legal Documents, and Trial Advocacy.
+Competency Training Teaches and develops those skills needed by a licensed attorney to practice law in an ethical and competent manner.

+Practical Skills: Legal Research, Drafting Legal Documents, and Trial Advocacy.

 Prerequisites: Professional Responsibility, Civil Procedure I and Civil Procedure II, and Evidence I and Evidence II.

-Wills & Trusts 3 This course is a survey of wills and trusts and covers freedom of disposition, intestate succession, the 3 formalities, forms, and construction of wills, non-probate transfers, the formalities, forms, and construction of trusts, and the basic principles of trust administration and wealth transfer taxation.
+Wills & Trusts

+This course is a survey of wills and trusts and covers freedom of disposition, intestate succession, the formalities, forms, and construction of wills, non-probate transfers, the formalities, forms, and construction of trusts, and the basic principles of trust administration and wealth transfer taxation.

 Prerequisites: Real Property I and Real Property II, and Professional Responsibility.